RIA decoded: what it means, how it works, and why smart investors are paying attention

 Registered investment advisor explaining portfolio strategy to client

+If you’ve ever searched for a financial advisor or planner, you’ve likely come across the acronym "RIA."
 But what does RIA mean?
 What makes these advisors different?
 And how do they earn trust with their clients?

 Let’s break it down—because once you understand how RIAs work, you’ll be better equipped to find an advisor who truly puts your interests first.